Who can apply pesticides

 Ground Speed (mph).
 Careful control of ground speed is very important for accurate spray application.
 Select a gear and throttle setting to maintain constant speed.
-A speed of 2 to 3 miles per hour is desirable.
+A speed of 2-3 miles per hour is desirable.
 From a "running start," mark off the beginning and ending of a 30 second run.
 The distance traveled in this 30 second period divided by 44 will equal the speed in miles per hour.
-Example: At a tractor speed of 1 mile per hour, you would travel 88' in 1 minute, 44' in 30 seconds or 500' in 5 minutes and 41 seconds.
+Example: At a tractor speed of 1 mile per hour, you would travel 88 feet in 1 minute, 44 feet in 30 seconds or 500 feet in 5 minutes and 41 seconds.

 Sprayer Discharge (gpm).
 Run the sprayer at a certain pressure, and catch the discharge from each nozzle for a known length of time.
 Collect all the discharge, measure the total volume and convert the volume to gallons.
 Divide this volume by the time in minutes to determine discharge in gallons per minute.
 Catching the discharge from each nozzle checks the performance of the individual nozzle which is a critical step in calibration.
 If there is more than 10% variation between any nozzles, all the tips should be replaced.
 When it is not convenient to catch the discharge from each nozzle, a trough may be used to catch the total discharge.

 Before Calibrating.
 Review and complete the following checklist: